 I agree with Shira that there are many providers in the field who have not faced their own fatphobia.
 Focusing exclusively on providers who have had an eating disorder and whether or not they are recovered ignores a large portion of the provider community who do not have diagnosable eating disorders but may still be casualties of diet culture, wrestling with internalized weight stigma.
 These providers may be doing much more harm, but their impact has unfortunately received limited attention.

-Providers With History of an Eating Disorder
+Providers With a History of an Eating Disorder

 Research indicates that a significant number of eating disorder treatment professionals have personally experienced an eating disorder.
 A study by De Vos and colleagues (2015) found that 24 to 47 percent of eating disorder clinicians reported a personal eating disorder history.
-An unpublished 2013 Academy for Eating Disorders online survey indicated that out of 482 respondents from professional eating disorder organizations, 262 (55%) reported a personal history of an eating disorder and half of those reported working directly with eating disorder patients.
+An unpublished 2013 Academy for Eating Disorders online survey indicated that out of 482 respondents from professional eating disorder organizations, 262 (55%) reported a personal history of an eating disorder, and half of those reported working directly with eating disorder patients.
 If we added subclinical eating disorders and disordered eating I have no doubt the rates would be higher.

 Some have suggested over the years that providers with histories of eating disorders should never work in the field.
 This would be a mistake.
 Many professionals with their own personal histories (disclosed or not) have made major contributions to the field and to our understanding of eating disorders.
 Carolyn Costin, MEd, LMFT, CEDS and Mark Warren, MD, MPH, FAED are two public examples of prominent recovered professionals.
-In the broader field of psychology, one need only look at Marsha Linehan, Ph.D., who developed the leading evidence-based treatment for borderline personality disorder and other conditions based on her own experience of recovery from a severe mental illness to see that blanket restriction like this make no sense.
+In the broader field of psychology, one need only look at Marsha Linehan, Ph.D., who developed the leading evidence-based treatment for borderline personality disorder and other conditions based on her own experience of recovery from a severe mental illness to see that blanket restriction like this makes no sense.
 In various surveys, patients have consistently reported it is helpful to work with providers who have had an eating disorder.

 But even more complicated is the fact that we do not have a solid definition of recovery.
 In eating disorder research studies, recovery is often defined by three components: